sseaman/skillVC/README.md

 ### SkillVC Context
 -----
-SkillVC uses a contex object (`map`) to store all objects related to execution as well as callbacks for use by the various objects described below.
+SkillVC uses a context object (`map`) to store all objects related to execution as well as callbacks for use by the various objects described below.
 The context object, `skillVC` is passed to every object and can be manipulated by any object.
 This object is used by every object in SkillVC so it's good to know what all is available.